Available 24/7/365 Columbus

 Is Having Sex in a Car a Crime in Minnesota?

-Most of the time, a sexual encounter between two consenting adults is a private matter and not a criminal act.
-However, context is everything.
-When a sex act occurs in public, it constitutes a criminal offense known as indecent exposure.
+In most cases, sexual contact between two consenting adults is a private matter and not a criminal act.
+However, context matters.
+When a sex act occurs in public, it constitutes a criminal offense known as indecent exposure in Minnesota.

-The problem with Minnesota’s indecent exposure statute is that the language is broad an unclear.
-There is little guidance on what qualifies as indecent exposure, and there is the potential for conflict over what acts are unlawful or not.
+There are challenges with Minnesota’s indecent exposure statute because the language is broad and confusing.
+There is little guidance on what qualifies as indecent exposure for a sex crime, and there is the potential for conflict over what acts are unlawful or not.

 What Constitutes Indecent Exposure?

-The offense of indecent exposure is the most likely criminal charge for a person that was arrested for having sex in a car in Minnesota.
-This offense is governed by Minnesota Statute Section 617.23.
-According to the statute, it is illegal to commit a variety of acts in any public place, or in any place where others are present.
+For a person who was arrested for having sex in a car in Minnesota, the most likely criminal offense will be indecent exposure.
+This offense is described in Minnesota Statute Section 617.23.
+According to the statute, it is illegal to commit a variety of acts and lewd conduct in any public place, or in any place where others are present.
 These acts include:

-The statute covers a wide range of conduct, but it is not always clear what conduct is covered.
+The law covers many types of misconduct, but it is not always clear what conduct is covered.
 The terms used by the statute are broad as well as confusing.
+In addition, keep in mind that there are some sitautions when individuals could be arrested for disorderly conduct.

 Public Place

-Most of the acts covered by this statute are not inherently unlawful.
+Most of the actions covered by this statute are not illegal on their own.
 It is only when they occur in a public place that they rise to the level of indecent exposure.
 This should come as no surprise, as undressing in the privacy of your own home is different than doing it at a public event.

-There is an element of intent to this offense.
+The government must prove the element of intent with indecent exposure.
 A person is only guilty of indecent exposure if they procure another person to expose their private parts or if they expose themselves with willful, lewd intent.
 In other words, this statute only applies to individuals who are intentionally seeking to expose other people to nudity or lewd acts without their consent.

-The other takeaway from this statute is that without intent, a prosecution for indecent exposure should fail.
-For example, a person at the beach whose bathing suit is pulled down by a wave lacks the intent to commit indecent exposure despite being nude.
+The other notable point about the law is that, without intent, the prosecutor cannot prove indecent exposure.
+For example, a person at the beach whose bathing suit is pulled down by a wave doesn’t possess the necessary intent to commit indecent exposure despite being nude.

 Lewd and Lascivious Behavior